tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04a_realize_design.md

   * All lowercase

 ## Github directory structure [issue 4]
-* Made a sletch of how the directory structure should be
+* Made a sketch of how the directory structure should be
 * ![sketch direcories][sketch1]

 ## Database schema design [issue 21]